 A chest x-ray is usually the first investigation but does not always show Bx damage very well.
 Your child will probably also need a chest CT scan.

-Your child will have some blood tests to show that they can fight off infection.
+Your child will have some blood tests to show that they are able to fight off infection.

 Lung function test